PapaCyber/FilePermissions/README.md

 In this project, I practiced the principle of least privilege by using bash commands on Linux to change file permissions.
 I investigated the directory to identify misconfigured permissions.

 <h2>Check file and directory details (examples highlighted in yellow!)</h2>
 To start my investigation, I used the “pwd” command to see my current directory.

-<br>I used the “ls” command to view the current folders and discovered “projects”
+<br>I used the “ls” command to view the current folders and files discovered “projects”

-After that, I navigated to the “projects” folder by using the “cd projects” command.
+After that, I navigated to the “projects” folder by using the “cd projects” command. <br>The "cd" command is used when you wantto change directory.
+Add "cd" and then the "name" of the folder you want to navigate to.

-I typed the” ls -l” command to view the files and folder permissions that were in the “projects” folder.
+I typed the” ls -l” command to view the files and folder permissions of files and folders in the "projects folder. <br>

 I typed in the “ls -la” command to view the permissions for hidden files and folders, then I discovered a hidden file called “.project_x.txt”